SynthexBTC/Bitcoin-LoRa-Mesh/Wand-Solar-nRF52840-E22P868M30S/watchdog/README.md

 As soon as the power is good again **3.8v**, the battery turns back on right away.
 The system also gets a nRF52840 reset, just to make sure everything comes back up cleanly.

-### When power is in between

-If the power is neither clearly low nor clearly good, nothing changes.
-The module just keeps whatever state it was already in.

 ### When it's too cold or too hot

 If the temperature drops below **-2°C** or climbs above **60°C**, charging is switched off to protect the battery.
 As soon as the temperature comes back into a normal range, charging switches back on.
 This check happens every single time it wakes up, so it reacts quickly in both directions.